Mangu/AzureIoTHandsOnLabs/Module2/readme.md

 Several things have already been pre-setup for you on the RPI’s provided for this lab
 *	Raspbian Jesse, a version of Debian Linux has been pre-installed
 *	Serial communication has already been enabled (so you can ‘console’ into them over a serial connection)
-*	They have been pre-connected to J&J’s guest wireless
+*	They have been pre-connected to guest wireless
-*	The Azure IoT SDK has already been downloaded from github   ( https://github.com/Azure/azure-iot-sdks  if you want to     check them out yourself)
+*	The Azure IoT SDK has already been downloaded from github
-*	Python drivers for the DHT22 sensor have been preinstalled   (https://github.com/adafruit/Adafruit_Python_DHT)
+*	Python drivers for the DHT22 sensor have been preinstalled

-If you get this lab manual outside of the workshop delivery for which it was developed (meaning none of this stuff has been done for you), the process for setting up the RPI for the lab is in Appendix A
+If you get this lab manual outside of the workshop delivery for which it was developed (meaning none of this stuff has been done for you), the process for setting up the RPI for the lab is in **Appendix A**

 For the lab, we’ll first wire up the RPI before we power it on and connect to it.
 Like with most electronics, it’s always safer to do any wiring with the device powered off.
 If your RPI is powered on, remove the power at this point.